Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-benchmarks/math-benchmarks.md

 # Math Benchmarks

+The AMDC is used for real-time control of motor drive systems: every X seconds, the AMDC samples various sensor input, performs some math on the sampled values, and then updates the PWM outputs based on the math.
+In the default firmware, the value of X is 100 microseconds, or a control rate of 10 kHz.
+For this all to work correctly, the firmware must compute the required math operations in a short time, i.e., much less than 100 us.

+The AMDC uses a PicoZed system-on-module for its "brains".
+On this module, it has a AMD Xilinx Zynq-700 system-on-chip which is the main processor.
+This processor has dual core DSP and FPGA.
+The code which computes the math operations as described above runs on the DSP.
+The DSP is a standard ARM Cortex-A9 core.
+This is a relatively powerful processor.

+We are interested in understanding how long various math operations take to complete on the Cortex-A9 processor.
+For example, sin(), sqrt(), /, etc. In order to get a better idea of the timing budget per callback cycle.

-Mathematical operations from the <[math.h](https://pubs.opengroup.org/onlinepubs/9699919799)> library as well as common operations and casts were timed and benchmarked on the AMDC.
+Mathematical operations from the <[math.h](https://pubs.opengroup.org/onlinepubs/9699919799)> library as well as common operations and casts were timed and benchmarked.

 ## Benchmark Methodology